 Dr. Graham has been a core member of the Cincinnati Opera Chorus under the direction of Chorus Master Henri Venanzi for nine seasons.
 Recently she has also performed with the Cincinnati Opera Outbound Tour, Collegium Cincinnati and the Cincinnati Fusion Ensemble.
 In addition, she is currently a member of the Vocal Arts Ensemble under the direction of Craig Hella Johnson and the Chicago Symphony Chorus, under Duain Wolfe.

 Dr. Graham has been teaching voice for over 15 years in styles ranging from opera to pop.
 Her private voice students have ranged in age from 9 to 65.
 She is especially interested in helping students discover their full potential through a healthy vocal technique and strong musicianship skills.
-Dr. Graham is currently the Director of Vocal Studies at Xavier University and Adjunct Instructor of Voice in the Commercial Music Program at the University of Cincinnati College Conservatory of Music.
+Dr. Graham served as the Director of Vocal Studies at Xavier University for 2 years and currently teaches voice in the Commercial Music Program at the University of Cincinnati College-Conservatory of Music.

 Dr. Graham recently produced this Voice Type Introduction video for The May Festival: